-Replace the wheel nuts with the rounded end of the nuts toward the wheel.
-Tighten each nut by hand until the wheel is held against the hub.
+Replace the wheel nuts with the cone end of the nuts toward the wheel Tighten each nut by hand or with the wheel wrench until the wheel is held against the hub.

-Lower the vehicle by turning the jack handle to the left.
+Lower the vehicle by turning the wheel wrench to the left.
 Lower the jack completely.